 This new department was tasked with speeding up the American space program in an effort to overtake the Russians.

-However, news soon spread that the Soviets had achieved the very first Luna program, called Luna 2 in 1959.
+However, news soon spread that the Soviets had achieved the very first Luna program, called Luna 2, in 1959.

 This was the first time a man-made object had reached the moon.
-The Luna 2 simply impacting the surface of the Moon, but it had achieved something that America was not even capable of at that stage.
+The Luna 2 simply impacted the surface of the Moon, but it had achieved something that America was not even capable of at that stage.

 As the Space Race entered the 1960s, competition reached its peak.
 On April 12, 1961, the Soviet Union's Yuri Gagarin became the first ever human in space.